Quantum Field Theory in Successive Rindler Spacetimes

-A similar nested structure emerges when the null coordinates are deformed as $u \rightarrow -C\,U^{p}$ and $v \rightarrow C\,V^{p}$ with $p = a/\alpha$, effectively composing two Rindler transformations.
-A Planck‑scale displacement of a would‑be Rindler (or black hole) horizon suffices to render the standard Rindler vacuum effectively thermal to uniformly accelerated observers \cite{Lochan:2021pio}, with the corresponding change in an Unruh–DeWitt detector’s excitation probability analyzed in \cite{PhysRevD.111.045023}.
-At such scales, the nonvanishing spacetime coordinate commutator ties spatial and temporal shifts together, so the perturbation acts as a dynamical near‑horizon distortion rather than a static boundary shift.
-This reorganises entanglement across the null surface, which is the basis of the perceived thermality, and permits transient flux components whose support spans multiple wedges in non‑equilibrium settings.
-Generalised ($n>1$) Rindler transformations conveniently encode this behaviour: the horizon displacement is time-dependent and relaxes to an asymptotic constant.
-These points underscore that null hypersurfaces partition spacetime into causally disconnected regions in which vacuum assignment and detector response are acutely sensitive to horizon structure.
+A related nested structure can also arise from successive deformations of null coordinates in near-horizon settings.
+For instance, one may deform the Eddington--Finkelstein null coordinates as \( u \rightarrow - C\,U^{p} \) and \( v \rightarrow C\,V^{p} \), with \( p = a/\alpha \) and \(\{U,V\}\) denoting Kruskal null coordinates; such power-law reparametrizations can be viewed as compositions of Rindler-type maps acting on null coordinates.
+A Planck-scale modifications of the location of an effective Rindler (or black-hole) horizon can lead to detector responses that display approximately thermal features in appropriate regimes \cite{Lochan:2021pio}, and the corresponding changes in an Unruh--DeWitt detector's excitation probability were analyzed in \cite{PhysRevD.111.045023}.
+In models in which near-horizon physics is supplemented by a nonvanishing spacetime coordinate commutator, spatial and temporal shifts can become correlated, so that a small ``horizon displacement'' is more naturally interpreted as a dynamical near-horizon distortion rather than a purely static boundary shift.
+Such distortions can modify the entanglement structure across the relevant null surface, the ingredient underlying the emergence of thermality upon restriction, and can also support transient, non-equilibrium contributions to fluxes and detector rates.
+Within this qualitative picture, the Rindler-Rindler transformation provides a convenient analytic parametrization of time-dependent horizon deformations that relax to an asymptotic constant.
+These considerations underscore that null hypersurfaces partition spacetime into causally disconnected regions, and that both vacuum assignment and detector response can be highly sensitive to the detailed horizon structure.